sanghviharshit/wandering-hour-clock/README.md

 ### Preferences
 ![Preferences](images/set_preferences.png)

-Look up your standard time [UTC offset](https://en.wikipedia.org/wiki/List_of_UTC_offsets) and enter the value.
+Look up your [UTC offset](https://en.wikipedia.org/wiki/List_of_UTC_offsets) for standard time, and enter the value.
 If it is currently daylight saving time where you are, check the appropriate box.
 For example, in Newfoundland  (UTC-3:30) during the summer, the hour offset would be "-3", the minute offset would be "30" and the daylight saving time box should be checked.

 The preference values are saved in non-volatile memory and will be retained after a power cycle.
 After making a change to the time zone, you will need to resynchronize the clock by using the web server to set the correct time.